I-70 killer: Michael McCown

-On April 27, Michael McCown, 40, was killed in his mother Sylvia's ceramics store in Terre Haute, Indiana around 4:00 p.m.
+On April 27, Michael McCown, 40, was killed in his mother Sylvia's ceramics store in Terre Haute, Indiana, around 4 p.m.
 McCown's wallet and less than $50 were stolen from the store.
 No witnesses reported seeing the killer beforehand.
-McCown was the only male victim of the spree and it is believed by investigators that the I-70 killer chose the store because the store's solo woman's name (Sylvia's Ceramics) seemed to make it a good target.
-It is believed that McCown was mistaken for a woman because he was reported to wear his hair in a ponytail and was shot from behind while he was kneeling to stock shelves.
+McCown was the only male victim of the spree, and investigators believe the killer chose the store because the store's name, Sylvia's Ceramics, seemed to make it a good target.
+It is believed that McCown was mistaken for a woman because he wore his hair in a ponytail and was shot from behind while kneeling to stock shelves.

 Nancy Kitzmiller

 On May 3, 24-year-old Nancy Kitzmiller was killed while working alone at Boot Village, a footwear shop in St. Charles, Missouri.
-She opened up the shop at noon and was found dead by customers at 2:30 p.m.
-She had been shot in the back of the head.
-She was supposed to be off that day; however, she agreed to come in so that a co-worker could have the day off.
+She opened the shop at noon and was found dead by customers at 2:30, shot in the back of the head.
+She was supposed to be off that day but came in so that a co-worker could have the day off.
 Some money was taken from the cash register.
-Although no one heard the shot, a witness did see her with her final customer just minutes before her death and this sighting helped police to create a composite drawing.
+No one heard the shot, but a witness saw Kitzmiller with a customer just minutes before her death, and this sighting helped police create a composite drawing.

 Sarah Blessing

 The final confirmed murder occurred on May 7 in Raytown, Missouri.
-The victim was 37-year-old Sarah Blessing who was working in her gift shop, Store of Many Colors.
-The murder occurred during the day, and the owner of the video store next to Blessing's shop saw the killer enter the shop, heard a pop, and then saw him leave.
-He discovered Blessing's body after checking to see what had occurred in the store.
-A clerk at a nearby grocery store also saw the suspect.
-He was climbing a hill towards I-70.
+The victim was 37-year-old Sarah Blessing, who was working in her gift shop, Store of Many Colors.
+The murder occurred during the day, and the owner of the video store next to Blessing's shop saw the killer enter the shop, heard a pop, and saw him leave.
+He discovered Blessing's body after checking to see what had happened.
+A clerk at a nearby grocery store also saw the killer.
+He was climbing a hill toward I-70.